Arishamays1/Project_2/README.md

 ## User Stories
 1. User will be able to see a feed of recent tweets on the homepage
 2. User will be able to post their own tweet
-3. User will be able to comment on tweets an see other comments
+3. User will be able to comment on tweets an see other comments though a dropdown on the same page
 4. User will be able to like tweets
 5. User will be able to view an individual feed of a specific user’s tweets